NickBolles/nestjs-accountsjs/readme.md

 }
 ```

-### Other Decorators
+## Other Decorators
 `@EnableForService` - Guard to only enable if a service exists currently not fully implemented

-## Interceptor
+# Interceptor

 This module will mount The `AccountsSessionInterceptor` to initialize the session.
 This is registered as an `APP_INTERCEPTOR`, so it will be in effect for the entire app.
+This is also required for any of the decorators to function correctly.

+##